Black hat (computer security): History

-The term "black hat" comes from the color scheme used in westerns from the 1950s, in which the bad guys wore black hats, and the good guys wore white or other light colors.
+One of the earliest and most notorious black hat hacks was the 1979 hacking of The Ark by Kevin Mitnick.
+The Ark computer system was used by Digital Equipment Corporation (DEC) to develop the RSTS/E operating system software.

-One example of black hat activity was the WannaCry ransomware in May 2017.
-Around 400,000 computers in 150 countries were infected by it in the first two weeks of its release.
-Decryption tools were made available by security experts within days of WannaCry's appearance, limiting extortion payments to approximately $120,000, or slightly more than 1% of the potential haul.
+The WannaCry ransomware attack in May 2017 is another example of black hat hacking.
+Around 400,000 computers in 150 countries were infected within two weeks.
+The creation of decryption tools by security experts within days limited the extortion payments to approximately $120,000, or slightly more than 1% of the potential payout.

-The big data breaches that make headlines are the work of black hat hackers.
+The notable data breaches typically published by major news services are the work of black hat hackers.
 In a data breach, hackers can steal the financial, personal, or digital information of customers, patients, and constituents.
 The hackers can then use this information to smear a business or government agency, sell it on the dark web, or extort money from businesses, government agencies, or individuals.
 The United States experienced a record number of 1,862 data breaches in 2021, according to the Identity Theft Resource Center's 2021 Data Breach Report.
-Data breaches have been on the rise for some time.
+There has been a noticeable increase in the number of data leaks.
+Take the United States as an example: in 2017, there were a record 1,506 incidents; in 2021, there was a new high of 1,862 incidents; and in 2023, there was a record 3,205 incidents.
+At the same time, there has been no significant decline between the peak values.

 From 2013 to 2014, black hat hackers broke into Yahoo and stole 3 billion customer records, making it possibly the largest data breach ever.
-In addition, the adult website Adult FriendFinder was hacked in October 2016 and over 412 million customer records were taken.
-A data breach that occurred between May and July of 2017 exposed more than 145 million customer records, making the national credit bureau Equifax another victim of black hat hackers.
+In addition, the adult website Adult FriendFinder was hacked in October 2016, and over 412 million customer records were taken.
+A data breach that occurred between May and July 2017 exposed more than 145 million customer records, making the national credit bureau Equifax another victim of black hat hacking.

 Strategies

-Concealing substance
+Concealing

-One of the most famous black hat methods is to utilize nasty "entryway pages," which are intended only for watchwords.
-Accordingly, the substance of these entryway pages is stowed away from both the clients and the web indexes.
-Entryway pages are designed to deceive search engines so that they cannot index or rank a website for synonymous keywords or phrases.
+One of the most famous black hat methods is to utilize nasty "doorway pages", which are intended to rank highly for specific search queries.
+Accordingly, the substance of these doorway pages is stowed away from both the clients and the web indexes.
+Doorway pages are designed to deceive search engines so that they cannot index or rank a website for synonymous keywords or phrases.